Thai Food Made Easy | VEGAN SOM TUM

 Tip:

-– This is an adapted Som-Tum recipe by using the accessible ingredients from my local farm shop.
-Originally, Thais use the green papaya and often the coconut palm sugar instead of the agave syrup.
+– This is an adapted Som-Tum recipe by using accessible ingredients from my local farm shop.
+Originally, Thais use green papaya and often coconut palm sugar instead of agave syrup.

 -This is a very bold and sharp Thai dish.
-Goes easy on the chili if you aren’t used to herbs and spices.
+Go easy on the chilli if you aren’t used to herbs and spices.

--Thai use the wooden pestle and mortar to mix the ingredients.
-‘Tum’ means the motion when the chef crushes the pestle onto the mortar bowl.
+-Thai use a wooden pestle and mortar to mix the ingredients.
+‘Tum’ means the motion when the chef crushes the pestle into the mortar bowl.

--Want a spicy salad but have not got either swede or carrot. try Sweetcorn spicy salad is just as delicious.
+-Want a spicy salad but have not got either swede or carrot?
+Try Sweetcorn spicy salad it’s just as delicious.

 Vegan Som Tum